fluent/fluent-bit-docs/administration/troubleshooting.md

 [2022/10/21 10:49:25] [ info] [output:null:null.0] thread worker #0 stopped
 ```
 ### Parameters for the output in Tap
-When activating Tap, any plugin parameter can be given to modify the output format, name of the time key, format of the date, etc.
+When activating Tap, any plugin parameter can be given.
+These can be used to modify, for example, the output format, the name of the time key, the format of the date, etc.

-In the next example we will use the parameter "format": "json" to demonstrate how Tap standard outputs can be shown in Json format, however this could be sent to any output plugin.
+In the next example we will use the parameter ```"format": "json"``` to demonstrate how in Tap, stdout can be shown in Json format, however this could be sent to any output plugin.

 First, run Fluent Bit enabling Tap:
 ```shell